dragonrossa/Warehouse/Warehouse/Content/readme/Readme.txt

 13.10 Taskbar for every user - by access rights - needs to login to check

 16.10 Procurement - on behalf of request create PDF and download it, example is in folder PDFfiles

+21.10 Modal pop up for Users with ascending and descending options